Trump becomes first president to speak at March for Life: 'Every life brings love'

 Vice President Mike Pence and his wife Karen also appeared at the March for Life via video.
 They were in Rome representing the United States, and Pence mentioned that he thanked Pope Francis at the Vatican for the work of American Catholics in the pro-life movement.

-"I couldn't be more proud to be the Vice President to the most pro-life president in United States history," Pence said.
+"I couldn't be more proud to be the vice president to the most pro-life president in United States history," Pence said.
 "Life is winning in American again."

 The March for Life's timing is significant as it takes place near the anniversary of Roe v.
-Wade -- the landmark Supreme Court decision that prohibited states from banning the procedure at certain points during pregnancy.
+Wade.
 The actual anniversary of the ruling was earlier this week.

 “We are deeply honored to welcome President Trump to the 47th annual March for Life," March for Life president Jeanne Mancini said to Fox News on the president's attendance.
 "He will be the first president in history to attend and we are so excited for him to experience in person how passionate our marchers are about life and protecting the unborn."